What glaziers, glass processors & auto glaziers do

 Correctly fitting glass is essential for letting in the right amount of light, framing views correctly, and providing protection from the elements.
-Within the industry there are several areas of speciality:
+Within the industry there are three areas to specialise in:

 Install glass products and related structures.
 Understand different types of glass, like toughened glass, solar controlled and specially coated glass and insulation systems.
-Install glass in timber, metal frames and PVC; or in other parts of buildings, like frameless glass shower doors and screens.
+Install glass in timber, metal and PVC frames; or in other parts of buildings, like frameless glass shower doors and screens.
 Master techniques to cut irregular glass shapes on-site from working drawings.

-Prepare and manufacture glass before it is delivered to site for installation.
+Prepare and process glass before it is delivered to site for installation.
 Understand different types of glass, as well as methods like:

 - processing Insulating Glass Units (IGUs)